-When the Group has an obligation to remove the underlying asset, restore its location or restore the underlying asset to the condition prescribed by the terms of the lease, a provision is recognised and measured in accordance with IAS 37 at the corresponding increase in the right-of-use asset, unless these costs are incurred in the production of goods.
 Right-of-use assets are depreciated over the shorter of the lease term and the useful life of the underlying asset.
-If the lease transfers ownership of the underlying asset to the Group or if the cost of the right-of-use asset reflects that the Group will exercise an option to buy, the attributable right-of-use asset is to be depreciated during the useful life of the underlying asset.
+If the lease transfers ownership of the underlying asset to the Group or if the cost of the right-of-use asset reflects that the Group will exercise an option to buy, the attributable right-of-use asset is to be depreciated over the useful life of the underlying asset.
 Depreciation starts at the commencement date of the lease.